George Young, Baron Young of Cookham: Education and early career

 Young was educated at St. Aubyns Preparatory School in Rottingdean, Eton College, and Christ Church, Oxford, where he read Philosophy, Politics and Economics, graduating in 1963 (and later proceeding to MA).
 He was active in student politics while at Oxford, holding various offices in the Oxford University Conservative Association and being elected to the Standing Committee of the Oxford Union.

 After graduating, he worked for a while at the merchant bank Hill Samuel, and then at the National Economic Development Office from 1966 to 1967.
 He then spent two years as Kobler Research Fellow at the University of Surrey, where he completed an MPhil.
 From 1969 to 1974, Young was an economic advisor to the Post Office Corporation.

 Career in local politics

 Young was elected as a councillor in the London Borough of Lambeth from 1968 to 1971 together with his wife and also the future British Prime Minister John Major.
 He represented the ward of Clapham Town, and served on the Housing Committee.
 He and other Lambeth councillors worked as refuse collectors at weekends during a strike.
 Young lost his seat on Lambeth Council in 1971.

-In 1970, Young was elected to the Greater London Council (GLC) as one of four Members for the London Borough of Ealing.
+In 1970, Young was elected to the Greater London Council (GLC) as one of four members for the Ealing.
 He served on the GLC from 1970 to 1973, where he was vice-chairman of the Strategic Planning Authority.
 He did not seek re-election to the GLC in 1973, having been selected as the Conservative candidate for the Acton constituency.
 He was later one of the local government ministers who abolished the GLC in 1986.